Masters vs PhD Degree – Which Is Right for You?

 What Is a PhD?

-Doctor of Philosophy, or PhD, are considered terminal degrees, or the highest degree you can earn.
+Doctor of Philosophy, or PhD, are considered terminal degrees, or the highest degree you may earn.
 PhDs are research-based academic degrees which are awarded in many fields.
 One of the many reasons to get a PhD is if you’d like to become a professor.
-Because a PhD is practically mandatory to become a postsecondary teacher.i Even for those few who can find teaching positions with only a Masters, most schools want to see progress toward a PhD.
+Because a PhD is practically mandatory to become a postsecondary teacher.
+Even for those few who may find teaching positions with only a Masters, most schools want to see progress toward a PhD.

 Benefits of Earning a PhD